spotify/cassandra-medusa/README.md

 - Run the [the previous section](#Restoring-a-single-Cassandra-node) on each individual node.

 ### Initial setup and access controls
-Provided is a `setup_once.sh` which helps you set up the required infrastructure to use medusa.
+Provided is a `medusa-setup` which helps you set up the required infrastructure to use medusa.
 Specifically, the script should do the following:
 - [x] Create bucket
 - [x] Create service account